 Using Rupture from a bush with no vision stops your enemy from seeing the important windup animation and they will have less time to react to it.
 Use this to your advantage when you get an item or two.
 You should look to occasionally sit in a jungle bush and try to get an easy kill.

-Feast out-damages smite, and if you kill Dragon, Baron, or Rift Herald with it, it will give you a stack that does not count towards the minion cap.
+Feast out-damages Smite, and if you kill Dragon, Baron, or Rift Herald with it, it will give you a stack that does not count towards the minion cap.

 Cho'Gath is a very underrated champion in general with the largest health pool in the game.
-While immobile, he can make up for it with the amount of crowd control and range on Rupture.
+While immobile, he can make up for it with the amount of crowd control, damage, and range on Rupture.
 He has a good set of unique traits that make him both valuable, and fun to play.

 Spoiler: Click to view